chef/chef-web-docs/content/custom_resources/definitions_to_custom_resources.md

 A definition had four components:

 - A resource name
-- Zero or more arguments that define parameters their default values;
+- Zero or more arguments that define parameters and their default values;
   if a default value was not specified, it was assumed to be `nil`
 - A hash that could have been used within a definition's body to provide access to parameters and their values